 Dr. Lidija Polutnik is a Professor and Chair of the Economics Division.
 At Babson she teaches mainly in the MBA program in the area of managerial economics, pricing and competitiveness.
-Since the Fall 2014 she has been a Visiting Professor at the School of Business, Economics and Law at the University of Gothenburg, Sweden.
+Since the Fall 2014 she is also a Visiting Professor at the School of Business, Economics and Law at the University of Gothenburg, Sweden.

-Dr. Polutnik has extensive consulting and executive teaching experience in the U.S. and in multinational companies in the area of tactical and strategic pricing, customer value, cost, and profitability analysis.
-She regularly teaches at the Executive MBA Program of Alma Graduate School at the University of Bologna, Italy.
+Dr. Polutnik has extensive consulting and executive teaching experience and has developed and delivered customized corporate training programs for many multinational companies in the area of tactical and strategic pricing, customer value, cost, and profitability analysis.
+She regularly teaches in the Executive MBA Program at the University of Bologna, Italy.

 Economics; Pricing Strategy; Strategic Cost Management; Women and Work